Prices start from PLN 70 per document!

-Fees for translating from Polish, Russian, Belarusian or Ukrainian into Macedonianand vice versa.
+Fees for translation from Macedonian into English, Polish, Russian, Belarusian or Ukrainian and vice versa.

 We very rarely apply additional fees for “urgency” or “specialized subjects”, so you can be sure that the price will not rise when the project is delivered.
 It is true that in rare cases, such as “we need to have it yesterday” instances, and when a customer is willing to pay a higher rate for the team to work outside normal working hours, at night or on weekends, the fee might be increased, but this is always negotiated with the customer in advance.